Sign In / Sign Out

 Jeff’s social innovation projects include a partnership with The New York Times to embed Social Innovation as an interdisciplinary learning tool across the curriculum (selected by the Bill & Melinda Gates Foundation as one of 10 winners in a field of 1,000 proposals from 15 countries).
 His work designing the first graduate and undergraduate interdisciplinary social innovation courses at Marquette University resulted in an ongoing university-wide platform and receipt of the inaugural Most Innovative Instructor award.
 Read more

-The UnConference's workshop sessions will help attendees move from ideas to solutions, led by a diverse group of presenters with years of experience and fresh tools to make an impact.
+The UnConference's workshop sessions helped attendees move from ideas to solutions, led by a diverse group of presenters with years of experience and fresh tools to make an impact.